KubaZajega/Array-Sorting-Benchmark/README.md

 # Array Sorting Benchmark

-## 📌 Opis
+## 📌 About the project

-Ten projekt benchmarkuje różne algorytmy sortowania tablic przy użyciu [BenchmarkDotNet](https://benchmarkdotnet.org/).
-Testy zostały przeprowadzone na **Apple M4** z systemem macOS Sequoia 15.3.1 oraz .NET 9.0.2.
+This project benchmarks various array sorting algorithms using BenchmarkDotNet.
+The tests were conducted on an Apple M4 running macOS Sequoia 15.3.1 and .NET 9.0.2.

-## 📊 Wyniki testów
+## 📊 Results

 | Method                                  | Mean            | Error        | StdDev       | Gen0      | Gen1     | Gen2     | Allocated  |
 |---------------------------------------- |----------------:|-------------:|-------------:|----------:|---------:|---------:|-----------:|